An Introduction to Geometric Topology: Laminations

 \subsection{The fundamental lemma}

-We now show that the projection $q$ distorts very little the length of simple closed curves, as long as we put a lower bound on the lengths of the curves $\gamma_1,\ldots \gamma_{3g-3}$ of the fixed pants decomposition $\mu$.
-This technical fact is called the Fundamental Lemma in \cite{FLP}.
+We now show that the projection $q$ distorts very little the lengths of the simple closed curves, as long as we put a lower bound on the lengths of the curves $\gamma_1,\ldots \gamma_{3g-3}$ of the fixed pants decomposition $\mu$.
+This technical fact is called the Fundamental Lemma \cite{FLP}.